 Kale, Quinoa and Community

-The new Natural Gourmet Center at ICE offers a seven- to 13-month, plant-based Health-Supportive Culinary Arts career training program promoting nutrition, wellness, whole foods, sustainability and the relationship between food and healing.
+The new Natural Gourmet Center at ICE offers an eight- to 13-month, plant-based Health-Supportive Culinary Arts career training program promoting nutrition, wellness, whole foods, sustainability and the relationship between food and healing.

 Begin your journey today…